Skip to main content

 BulletPoints Community: Firearms & Mental Health

 This course is a free 60-minute training about firearms and mental health.
-Designed to fulfill California’s requirement that Carry Concealed Weapon (CCW) license classes include one hour of mental health training, the course teaches firearm owners how to recognize warning signs of mental health crises and how to help keep someone in crisis safe while connecting them to the resources they need to feel better.
+Designed to fulfill California’s requirement that Carry Concealed Weapon (CCW) license classes include one hour of mental health training, the course teaches firearm owners how to

 Learn More